Last Updated on February 1, 2023

 Spring House Inn

 My stay at Spring House Inn was one of those ‘judge a book by its cover’ type decisions.
-Flicking through booking.com it was a decent price and we liked the look of the outside of the building, it had an Austrian chatueu type look to it, which made it unique from the other hotels that were listed!
+Flicking through booking.com it was a decent price and we liked the look of the outside of the building.
+It had an Austrian chateau type look to it, which made it unique from the other hotels that were listed!

 We were impressed with this little woodland hideaway!
 Spring House Inn has a small indoor swimming pool and fitness room (on the lower levels) and free breakfast.
 The main reception area has sofas and chairs to relax and a connected breakfast area.
 The breakfast was a typical light breakfast (cereals, muffins, juice, coffee etc) with a hot breakfast option (waffle machines during my visit).

-Despite being on the ‘ground floor’, our balcony, which looked out into the woods, was actually on the 2nd floor up, there were more rooms on the lower floor which can’t be seen from the front of the building!
-There are no lifts (elevators) in the hotel so keep this in mind if you get placed on the lower or upper floors.
+Despite being on the ‘ground floor’, our balcony which looked out into the woods, was actually on the 2nd floor up.
+There were more rooms on the lower floor which can’t be seen from the front of the building!
+There are no elevators in the hotel so keep this in mind if you get placed on the lower or upper floors.

 Address: 303 N Mineral Springs Rd, Porter, IN 46304, United States

-I thought it was novel and as we left, I tried to take a couple of pictures of the darkened barber’s shop to show my mum when we got back to the hotel.
+I thought it was novel and as we left, I tried to take a couple of pictures of the darkened barber’s shop.
 The lady behind the bar had seen the flashes from my camera and wondered what was going on so had come to see what was happening.
 She then switched the lights on for me and went ‘Oooo make sure you get one of the door shut!’ and when she did so, what had been the doorway had turned into what looked like a solid wall!